 Non-medical transportation benefits include traveling to and from your appointments for a service authorized by your provider.
-You can get a ride, at no cost to you, when you:
+You can get a ride, at no cost to you, when you are:

-- Traveling to and from an appointment for a -service authorized by your provider, or - Picking up prescriptions and medical supplies.
+- · Traveling to and from an appointment for a service authorized by your provider, or - · Picking up prescriptions and medical supplies.

-Medi-Cal allows you to use a car, taxi, bus, or other public/private way of getting to your non-medical appointment for services authorized by your provider.
-Medi-Cal uses Non-Emergency Medical Transportation NEMT to arrange for non-medical transportation.
+Molina Medicare Complete Care Plus allows you to use a car, taxi, bus, or other public/private way of getting to your non-medical appointment for services authorized by your provider.
+Molina Medicare Complete Care Plus uses Saferide to arrange for non-medical transportation.
 We cover the lowest cost, non-medical transportation type that meets your needs.

 Sometimes, you can be reimbursed for rides in a private vehicle that you arrange.
-Medi-Cal must approve this before you get the ride, and you must tell us why you can't get a ride in another way, like taking the bus.
+Molina Medicare Complete Care Plus must approve this before you get the ride, and you must tell us why you can't get a ride in another way, like taking the bus.
+You can tell us by calling or emailing, or in person.
 You cannot be reimbursed for driving yourself.